GoverAnter/xpella-js/README.md

 The parser is about 90% finished, what remains to do is loops, and handle some edge cases in the syntax.

-Runtime is nowhere near done !
+Runtime is WIP !
-The main problem is the maximum call stack size of many languages, including Javascript.
-Either it needs a stack guard, but this pattern is inefficient, or it needs to be transpiled, but that last point is not best due to the needed ability to run it on multiple host languages.
+For now, i will do a simple executor oriented runtime, but i may in the future implement transpilers to other (host) languages, if call stack size is really a huge problem.

 ## How to test it